neurorestore/Libra/README.md

 	Rdpack (>= 0.7)
 ```

-In addition, the [Seurat](https://satijalab.org/seurat/), [monocle3](https://cole-trapnell-lab.github.io/monocle3/), or [SingleCellExperiment](http://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) packages must be installed for Libra to take Seurat, monocle, SingleCellExperiment objects as input, respectively.
+In addition, for scRNA-seq data, the [Seurat](https://satijalab.org/seurat/), [monocle3](https://cole-trapnell-lab.github.io/monocle3/), or [SingleCellExperiment](http://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) packages must be installed for Libra to take Seurat, monocle, SingleCellExperiment objects as input, respectively.
+For scATAC-seq data, the [Signac](https://stuartlab.org/signac/), [ArchR](https://www.archrproject.com/), or [snap](https://github.com/r3fang/SnapATAC) packages must be installed for Libra to take Signac, ArchR, snap objects as input, respectively.
 Methods that require additional packages may also require additional installs (e.g., MAST).

-Libra has been tested with R version 3.6.0 and higher.
+Libra has been tested with R version 4.2.0 and higher.

 ## Installation